Mark V Special Operations Craft: Foreign use

+Kuwait

 In 2009, the Kuwait Naval Force signed a $61.6-million contract with United States Marine, Inc. of Gulfport, MS for the design and construction of ten Mark V patrol boats under the Foreign Military Sales (FMS) program for coastal interdiction, and special operations for delivery by June 2013.

+Saudi Arabia

 On 9 July 2013, Congress was notified of a request from the Royal Saudi Naval Forces to purchase 30 Mark V patrol boats, along with associated equipment, parts, training, and logistical support for $1.2 billion.
 The boats' mission is to protect maritime infrastructure in Saudi littoral waters.
 They will be used primarily to patrol and interdict intruders in Saudi territorial seas, and recognized economic exclusion zones.

+Greece

-Four boats were delivered to Greece via the Excess Defense Articles programme on 6 April 2020 and are currently in use by the Underwater Demolition Command of the Hellenic Navy.
+Four boats were delivered to Salamis Naval Base, Greece via the Excess Defense Articles programme on 6 April 2020 and are currently in use by the Underwater Demolition Command of the Hellenic Navy.
+They will receive the Typhoon MLS-ER weapons system on the stern deck with Spike-ER missiles as part of a deal between the Hellenic government and Rafael.
+Other upgrades include a new communications suite, navigation radar and FLIR electro-optical sensor, which were carried out by the Hellenic Navy.

+Private owners

+The Mark V Special Operations Craft (SOC) has only one known civilian owner: Palmer Luckey, the founder of Oculus VR and defense technology company Anduril Industries.
+Luckey acquired the vessel in 2019, making it a rare instance of a military-grade special operations watercraft entering private ownership.
+The craft was previously used by the United States Naval Special Warfare Command for maritime special operations.
+Under Luckey's ownership, the vessel has been maintained in operational condition, though specific details about its current use remain private.
+This acquisition aligns with Luckey's broader interest in military technology and defense systems.